• Skip to primary navigation

 Adding Molasses to Brown Sugar and Butter Mixture in Metal Bowl.

-Add 1 cup of molasses and mix well.
+Add 1 cup of molasses (fancy molasses, not blackstrap molasses) and mix well.

 Adding Water to Gingerbread Cake Batter in Metal Bowl.

-Add your dry ingredients and switch to a whisk.
+Add your flour mixture and switch to a whisk.
 Mix until it’s JUST combined.

 You don’t want to overmix now because it will make your cake too dense.

-Once your dry ingredients are mixed in, add 1/2 cup of boiling water (my water isn’t actually brown – I just reused my cup with the molasses in it).
+Once your flour mixture is mixed in, add 1/2 cup of boiling water (my water isn’t actually brown – I just reused my cup with the molasses in it).

 Gingerbread Cake Batter in Bundt Pan.

-You can bake this in a 9×9 pan or a bundt pan.
+You can bake this in a 9×9 square pan or a bundt pan.

-Spray it with non-stick cooking spray, especially well if you’re using the bundt pan – you want to be able to get the cake out without ripping it.
+Spray it with non-stick cooking spray, especially well on the sides of the pan if you’re using the bundt pan – you want to be able to get the cake out without ripping it.

-Pour the batter into the pan and bake for 35-40 minutes in preheated oven.
+Pour the batter into the prepared pan and bake for 35-40 minutes in preheated oven.

 Tip: My cake took around 36 minutes, but it will depend on your oven and the type of pan you use.
 When you insert a toothpick into the cake and it comes out clean it’s done.